 Each year, many visitors hike into Yosemite’s wilderness to escape the crowds and experience the stunning scenery.
 To improve access and provide for a safer hiking experience, backcountry trails require regular maintenance that often goes unseen by the public.

-This summer, an intern from the California Conservation Corps (CCC) will accompany a National Park Service backcountry crew to help clear fallen trees from trails in the Merced watershed.
-The CCC intern will be mentored and trained in backcountry trail maintenance skills while gaining valuable experience protecting natural resources.
-This project will prevent hikers from taking circuitous detours around fallen trees and unintentionally disturbing vital habitat in the process.
+In the summer of 2013, an intern from the California Conservation Corps (CCC) accompanied a National Park Service backcountry crew to help clear fallen trees from trails in the Merced watershed.
+The CCC intern was mentored and trained in backcountry trail maintenance skills while gaining valuable experience protecting natural resources.
+This project prevents hikers from taking circuitous detours around fallen trees and unintentionally disturbing vital habitat in the process.

 With your help, youth experience life-changing opportunities while visitors have better access to trails.

 Partnering with California Conservation Corps (CCC), a program for young adults in their late teens and early 20s, and Yosemite National Park.